 Skip to content

-Compress GIFs on Mac
+Compress GIFs on Mac: 3 Methods

 By Petr Samokhin

-Try MP4 in QuickTime first
+Method 2: Export MP4 in QuickTime

-1. Open the recording in QuickTime.
+1. Open the recording in QuickTime Player.

 2. Edit → Trim (⌘T) to the action only.

-3. File → Export As → 720p.
+3. File → Export As… → 720p.

 brew install ffmpeg